 Hamilton Pool Preserve

 Hamilton Pool Preserve is hands-down the most visited site in Dripping Springs.
 After a short and easy hike, you arrive at the stunning oasis surrounded by overhung maiden-hair ferns and the sounds of nature.
-It’s never too crowded, and the shade of the cliffs make hot summer days tolerable.
-Swimming is currently available, although not always guaranteed as to project the natural wonder.
-If you aren't able to swim, the hiking trails and beauty of the pool are enough to make the trip well worth it.
+It’s never too crowded, and the shade of the cliffs makes hot summer days tolerable.
+Although swimming is not currently available, the hiking trails and the beauty of the pool are enough to make the trip well worth it.
 Reservations are required every day of the week and fill up fast!
 Reserve your time slot online.

 Reimers Ranch